AdaCore/spark2014/lrm/source/declarations-and-types.rst

 subject to the restriction that the predicate expression cannot take any variables as inputs.
-This is needed to ensure that if a value belonged to a subtype in the past, then the value will still belong to the subtype in the future.]
+This is needed to ensure that if a value belonged to a subtype in the past, then the value will still belong to the subtype in the future.
+Predicates for composite types might also be restricted to disallow dependencies on non-discriminant components (but allow dependencies on discriminants and array bounds) in order to avoid cases where modifying a subcomponent can violate the subtype predicate of an enclosing object.]

 Objects and Named Numbers
 -------------------------